≡ Menu

 Right around this time…

-Late 1800’s these little guys started moving up in the world as the social elite of France began to take notice of them and began “promoting” the classic “bat like” ear trait that we all know and love in today’s “modern” French Bulldog (much to the “distaste” of English “toy” bulldog breeders).
+The “French” Bulldog began to find a new home in France.
+These little guys became appreciated for their looks and personality rather than their uncanny ability to “kill a rat.”
+By late 1800, these little guys started moving up in the world as the social elite of France began to take notice of them and began “promoting” the classic “bat-like” ear trait that we all know and love in today’s “modern” French Bulldog (much to the “distaste” of English “toy” bulldog breeders).

 Around this same time…

-The French bulldog has a very distinct appearance and while some may say that they look a little bit like an English bulldog or a Boston Terrier, the truth is, once you know what a French Bulldog looks like, you’re never going to mistake him or her for a different type of breed.
+The French bulldog has a very distinct appearance, and while some may say that they look a little bit like an English bulldog or a Boston Terrier, the truth is, once you know what a French Bulldog looks like, you’re never going to mistake them for a different type of breed.
+Now, this could be because these little guys almost always look like they’re smiling at you, or it could be because every time you look at them, you need to keep yourself from smiling back; either way, once you meet one, you’ll never be able to forget what they look like.

-What’s really strange…
+What’s strange…

-If you ask us here at IndulgeYourPet, any “color” Frenchie is just fine with us, but you might think different.
+And yes, we know we’re leaving many colors out of this list, but that’s simply because the AKC has some Strict guidelines here.
+But if you ask us here at IndulgeYourPet, any “color,” Frenchie is OK with us, but you might think differently.
 If so, be sure to check with the American Kennel Club website before purchasing your French Bulldog if this is something that you are concerned about.

-Grooming the French Bull Dog
+Grooming the FrencBullDogog

 And this…